torrancecui/Alohomora-App/README.md

 #### Credits

 Created by Torrance Cui June 2021.
+Hosted and deployed on Heroku.
 Backend taken from https://github.com/mpj/oauth-bridge-template

 #### Quicklinks